PalionTech/local_ssl_manager/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request!
+Please feel free to submit a Pull Request.